 Each of the selected locations tells its own story within the global climate crisis, with all of them being under constant threat.
 Extreme E aims to raise awareness of the environmental concerns and, through its Legacy Program, help each of the regions with initiatives in order to provide both social and environmental support.

-The deserts of Saudi Arabia will host the first-ever Extreme E event.
-With harsh conditions, the landscape highlights the increasing risk of water scarcity and droughts brought on due to climate change and increasing temperatures.
+The desert of Saudi Arabia was the setting for the first-ever Extreme E event.
+With its harsh conditions, the location impressively demonstrates the increasing risk of water shortages and droughts.
+After two violent accidents on Saturday and Sunday, ABT CUPRA XE remains without a countable success at the opener.

 Racing next to the Russell Glacier on the world’s largest island, Greenland offers Extreme E a beautiful and challenging location.
 Increasing temperatures puts the arctic at risk, resulting in melting ice caps and rising sea levels.
 Extreme E emphasizes awareness by racing on land left behind by the receding glacier.